Get the latest news, offers and top tips by signing up for our newsletter

 pH 7.2 to 7.4 daily All All yes

-Combined Chlorine Less than 0.3ppm weekly No All Yes
+Combined Less than weekly No All Yes

 Total Alkalinity 80 to 120 ppm monthly All 3 Way Yes